 Below we list what the important Configurations.
 We've divided this section into required configuration and worth-a-look recommended configs.

-HBASE-6389 Modify the conditions to ensure that Master waits for sufficient number of Region Servers before starting region assignments
+conditions to ensure that Master waits for sufficient number of Region Servers before

 The default timeout is three minutes (specified in milliseconds).
 This means that if a server crashes, it will be three minutes before the Master notices the crash and starts recovery.
 You might like to tune the timeout down to a minute or even less so the Master notices failures the sooner.
 Before changing this value, be sure you have your JVM garbage collection configuration under control otherwise, a long garbage collection that lasts beyond the ZooKeeper session timeout will take out your RegionServer (You might be fine with this -- you probably want recovery to start on the server if a RegionServer has been in GC for a long period of time).

 hbase-site.xml, copy the